Git is a distributed revision control

 \ No newline at end of file

-The difference is similar to what we saw earlier – between un added fileA.txt and head.
+is similar to what we saw earlier – between un added fileA.txt and

 G:\MyFirstGit>git status